Scrum Master vs. Project Manager: Differences Explained

-A guide to the differences and similarities between the role of scrum master and project manager, including salaries, job specifications, qualifications and certifications.

-While a Scrum master makes sure their team follows Scrum principles, project managers oversee the entirety of a project, including logistics like budget, timing and risk.
+While a Scrum Master makes sure their team follows Scrum principles, project managers oversee the entirety of a project, including logistics like budget and risk.

-Scrum masters can be project managers, and project managers can be Scrum masters, but they’re not the same thing.
-A Scrum master is a role embedded specifically on a Scrum team, whereas a project manager refers to someone who leads virtually any type of project.
-While a Scrum master’s primary focus is leading a team to follow Scrum principles, a project manager is occupied with the logistical aspects—the budgets, schedules, communication plans—in addition to keeping their team on track and motivated.

 Facilitating meetings, including daily stand-ups, sprint planning, and retrospectives